The Invisible Man is a 1933 science-fiction film based on H. G. Wells’ 1897 novel The Invisible Man.

-The film was directed by James Whale (Frankenstein; The Old Dark House; Bride of Frankenstein) and stars Claude Rains, in his first American screen appearance, and Gloria Stuart.
-It is considered one of the great Universal Horror films of the 1930s, and spawned a number of sequels, plus many spinoffs using the idea of an “invisible man” that were largely unrelated to Wells’ original story.
+The movie stars Claude Rains, in his first American screen appearance, and Gloria Stuart.
+It is considered one of the great Universal Horror films of the 1930s and spawned a number of sequels, plus many spinoffs using the idea of an “invisible man” that were largely unrelated to Wells’ original story.

 Rains portrayed the Invisible Man (Doctor Jack Griffin) mostly only as a disembodied voice.
 Rains is only shown clearly for a brief time at the end of the film, spending most of his on-screen time covered by bandages.
 In 2008 The Invisible Man was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”